-SABMiller's expansion of its Chibuku brand into ten other African countries comes on the back of a \$16m investment in its operations over the last 18 months.
+SABMiller's expansion of its Chibuku brand into 10 other African countries comes on the back of a \$16m investment in its operations over the last 18 months.
 This effectively doubles its Chibuku product availability, beyond the current four countries - Zimbabwe, Malawi, Zambia and Botswana.

-Mark Bowman, SABMiller's managing director for Africa, said on Wednesday the brewing giant had invested immensely in the new product and new lines to boost production, which he said had to be maintained above demand.

-"We have been investing heavily to grow capacity and stay ahead of demand across Africa.
+Mark Bowman, SABMiller's managing director for Africa, said on Wednesday the brewing giant had invested extensively in the new product and new lines in order to "grow capacity and stay ahead of demand across Africa.
 The expansion of our Chibuku operations illustrates how we are driving our affordability strategy, product innovation and maintaining momentum behind our 'Farming Better Futures' programme through this continued investment."

-SABMiller launched a localised variant, the Chibuku Super, last month in Zambia while new production lines of the product are expected to be put in place in Mozambique and Zimbabwe before the end of this year.
+Last month, SABMiller launched a localised variant, the Chibuku Super, in Zambia while new production lines of the product are expected to be put in place in Mozambique and Zimbabwe before the end of this year.
 Additionally, full scale production of Chibuku has now been launched in Ghana, Swaziland and Tanzania following successful pilot schemes.